Sumanmhalsank02/Trends-in-Stock-Market/README.md

 PS: I have kept these Extras in the code for my personal reference

-## How to use the Code
+## Installation:
 ---

- 1. Download the Zip File
+1. Clone repository.
+2. Ensure all dependencies are installed.

+## Usage
+---

- 2. Copy the TCS.csv dataset to a preferred location
+ 1. Copy the TCS.csv dataset to the project directory
- 3. Copy the path and paste it in the Trends python code
+ 2. Copy the path and paste it in the Trends python code
- 4. Run the Trends python file
+ 3. Run the Trends python file

 ## License